 Again, over time these numbers have changed dramatically.
 Women from 25-54 are now roughly as likely as men to be remarried.
 Women above 55 years old, however, remain significantly less likely to marry again than their male counterparts.

 Related Reading: How the Outlooks on Marriage and Divorce Have Changed

 Third Time’s the Charm?

-You might think that second marriages are more likely to succeed than first marriages.
-After all, by then you’ve been through the ringer, learned what you want out of a relationship, and what you don’t, and generally figured things out.
+You might think second marriages are more likely to succeed than first marriages.
+After all, by then you’ve been through the wringer, learned what you want out of a relationship, and what you don’t, and generally figured things out.
 That’s not, however, always the case.

-In 2013, 8% of people who married had been married at least twice, or more.
-They remarried then remarried again.
+In 2013, 8% of people who married had been married at least twice.
+Or more in some cases.
+They remarried, divorced, and then remarried again.
 And as you might imagine, older age brackets make up the bulk of this number.